You Do Not Need to Quit Your Job to Pass This Exam

 Relaxed 30 minutes 5 days 6 weeks 15 hours + 3 weekend sessions

-The weekend sessions are for full timed practice exams (3.5 hours each).
-You need at least one, ideally two, before the real exam.
+The weekend sessions are for full timed practice exams.
+The official sales associate exam allows 210 minutes.
+You need at least one full simulation, ideally two, before the real exam.
 Those are the only study sessions that require a large time block.
 Every weekday session fits into 30 to 45 minutes.

 Thirty minutes a day is not a lot.
 It is also not nothing.
 The key is that every one of those minutes is spent on the right activity at the right level.
 Re-reading a textbook for 30 minutes is not the same as answering 15 application-level practice questions with full explanations for 30 minutes.
 The second activity moves your score.
 The first feels productive but does not.